KevinWMcGowan/movielens/README.md

 - Evaluated model performance using **Root Mean Squared Error (RMSE)**.

 ## 📂 Repository Structure
+movielens/
+│
+├── reports/                  # Directory for report outputs │   ├── Movielens_report.Rmd  # R Markdown file for the detailed report
+│   └── Movielens_report.pdf  # PDF version of the R Markdown report (to be added) ├── scripts/                  # Contains the R script │   └── Movielens_analysis.R  # Script for all analysis and modeling
 ## 📊 Dataset Information

 The dataset used is the [MovieLens 10M Dataset](https://files.grouplens.org/datasets/movielens/ml-10m.zip).
 It includes: